ADHD Planners: We Reviewed the Best 10 Apps (Free & Paid)

 There’s no single “best” ADHD planner app - because ADHD doesn’t look the same for everyone.
 The tools in this guide solve different parts of the problem, and that’s a good thing.

-What matters most isn’t how powerful or popular a planner is - it’s whether you actually keep using it.
+What matters most is whether you actually keep using it.
 ADHD-friendly tools should be flexible, forgiving, and easy to come back to after you fall off

 Stay on top of your work and life